 It starts with a feeling of low energy.
 A bit like that end-of-week procrastination we all get, but this time it’s tinged with something else you can’t yet define.
 You’ve been on top of the merry-go-round of interviews, applications, telephone calls, coffees and networking, and have taken it all in your stride, but lately, something is not quite right.
 The bills need to be paid that’s for sure, and of course you have come to terms with those feelings of guilt that somehow you should have fallen into a job immediately (despite all job statistics suggesting otherwise).
 Your thoughts are filled with the job search; they swirl around at night as you lie quietly in bed, mentally rewriting your cover letter, re-thinking a chance meeting with a former colleague, and recalling the embarrassment of saying “I’m on a break right now” to the shop assistant completing your mobile phone application.

-If you are commencing your job search right now maybe you’ve experienced some of these feelings.
+If you are starting your job search right now maybe you’ve experienced some of these feelings.
 If so, then the following advice can help to alleviate stress and provide you with a brighter, more optimistic outlook.

 If you are distressed, exhausted, listless or you feel depressed and are experiencing dark thoughts, then it is time to talk to someone who can help.
 There are support mechanisms for you.
 Click here right now and don’t delay.